BloomTech-Labs/CS10-workout-tracker/ReadMe.md

 ---

-#### STRONGR is under construction by Amanda Phillips, Iqra Javed, Leon Bates and Xang Thao.
+#### BRAWNDO is under construction by Amanda Phillips, Iqra Javed, Leon Bates and Xang Thao.

 ---